 The principle behind the Abacus p30 Diagnostic Test Card is that p30 protein present in a sample will react with a mobile monoclonal antihuman p30 antibody creating a mobile antigen-antibody complex.
 This mobile antigen-antibody complex migrates through the absorbent test device towards the test area.
 In the test area "T", a polyclonal antihuman p30 antibody is immobilized.
 This immobilized antibody captures the above complex creating an antibody-antigen-antibody sandwich.
 The conjugated pink dye particles concentrate in a narrow zone on the membrane.
-When the p30 concentration in the samples exceeds

-4ng/mL the pink dye particles will form a pink colored band in the test area "T" indicating a positive result.
+When the p30 concentration in the samples exceeds 4ng/mL the pink dye particles will form a pink colored band in the test area "T" indicating a positive result.
 An internal positive control in area (C) consists of an immobilized anti-immunoglobulin antibody that binds all p30 antibody-dye conjugates that are unable to bind to the antibody in the test area (T).
 The captured dye particles will form a pink band at test area "C" indicating that the test has worked properly.

-Validation work on the Abacus p30 Test Card performed at the San Diego Police Department indicates that concentrated male urine can yield a positive test result with the test card.
+During the initial validation work on the Abacus p30 Test Card performed at the San Diego Police Department, a single concentrated male urine sample gave a positive test result with the test card.
 However, the small amount of p30 protein present in male urine was not detected in dried urine stains prepared from urine that had been diluted with water (1:5).
-Three controls will be prepared for use with Abacus p30 Test card and they consist of an extract prepared from a swatch with undiluted semen, a 1:20 dilution of the semen extract, and an extract prepared from a swatch with undiluted male urine.
+Three controls were previously prepared for use with Abacus p30 Test card consisting of an extract prepared from a swatch with undiluted semen, a 1:20 dilution of the semen extract, and an extract prepared from a swatch with undiluted male urine.
+Additional experiments demonstrated that dried male urine did not produce positive results with the test cards.
+As such, the undiluted male urine control is unnecessary and the only controls required are the neat and 1:20 diluted semen controls.
 These controls should be prepared alongside extracts from the questioned samples.
-The concentrated semen and 1:20 dilution of semen should yield a positive result with the test card and the extract from the male urine should yield a negative result.
+The neat semen and 1:20 dilution of semen should yield a positive result with the test card.
 A reagent blank (negative control) should also be run with the test card.